-Angolans head homewards by train from Democratic Republic of Congo
+Angolans head homewards by train from Democratic Republic of the Congo

 KINSHASA, Democratic Republic of the Congo, August 19 (UNHCR) - A group of 500 Angolans headed homewards by train on Tuesday as the UN refugee agency launched a repatriation programme to end one of Africa's most protracted refugee situations.